DarkIlluminatus/Qi-OS/README.md

-# These are the original readme files.
-They'll remain like this until I have time to finish working on the code.  **
+# This is a draft.
+This will remain like this until we have time to finish working on the code.  **
 ** TODO: Refine config prompt if needed.
          Locate API URL and change it to a BLOOM API (and maybe program in a swapping code for it to ease end-user experiences)
          Comment ALL Code thoroughly so people know what they're looking at, we want to make this as easy to implement as possible.